Gary3410/TaPA/README.md

 # Install AI2THOR
 pip install ai2thor

+# If this is your first installation, please run
+python prepare_thor.py
+# to download the necessary scene resources
 ```
-For more details on the installation and usage of AI2THOR, please visit [AI2THOR](https://github.com/allenai/ai2thor).
+For more details on the installation and usage of AI2-THOR, please visit [AI2-THOR](https://github.com/allenai/ai2thor).

 ## Data Release